What are ants?

 Pharaoh ants are pale red or yellowish-brown in color.
 The workers have abdomens that are dark in color than the rest of their body.
 Workers are small only growing to 1/16th of an inch in length while queens are about double their size.
 Pharaoh ants are more than just nuisance pests as they carry and transmit serious diseases to people, such as salmonella and Streptococcus.

-These ants were introduced into the United States from South America.
+Also known as tawney crazy ants, this species was introduced to the United Stated from South America and named after the exterminator, Tom Rasberry.
 They breed rapidly, create extremely large colonies, and are difficult to control.
 These ants are referred to as "crazy" for how they randomly move about, seemingly without rhyme or reason.
-They are small to medium-sized ants, a golden-brown to reddish-brown color, and their glossy bodies are covered with dense hairs.
+They are small to medium-sized ants, a golden-brown to reddish-brown color with dense hairs covering their glossy bodies.

 Argentine ants are attracted to areas of high moisture and their presence inside a home or structure can indicate that there is an underlying moisture issue that needs to be addressed.
 Argentine ants are shiny dark brown to shiny black in color.
 The most common sign of an Argentine ant infestation is seeing large, wide trails of ants traveling up buildings, trees, and walls, or along utility lines.